 Do I need a Student Practice Certificate?

-Only students accepting placements that will involve litigation are required to have a Student Practice Certificate.
+Only students accepting placements that will involve litigation (i.e., Prosecutor, Solicitor, or Public Defenders Offices) are required to have a Student Practice Certificate.
 To be eligible under Georgia’s Student Practice Act, a student must be regularly enrolled, have at least a 2.0 cumulative grade point average, and have satisfactorily completed at least 30 credits of the requirements for a J.D.
-Please visit the Registration under the Student Practice Act FAQ page <http://www.johnmarshall.edu/studentpracticerulefaq/> and contact Associate Dean Barger if you have additional questions.
+Please visit the Registration under the Student Practice Act FAQ page and contact Associate Dean Walker-Cash (email@example.com) if you have additional questions.

 How much financial aid is available to law students?

 It depends on the Cost of Attendance, which is comprised of the 9-month living expense budget plus tuition and fees for the fall and spring semesters.
-Summer semester cost of attendance is comprised of a 3-month living expense budget plus tuition and fees.
+Summer semester cost of attendance consists of a 3-month living expense budget plus tuition and fees.

 Does Atlanta’s John Marshall Law School (AJMLS) offer scholarships or grants?

-Yes.
-It depends on your LSAT score, grade point average (GPA) and the criterion set forth by the Office of Admissions.
-For admitted students our scholarships do not require an application.
+Yes, scholarships, but no grants.
+Scholarship allocation amounts depend on your LSAT score, grade point average (GPA), and the criterion set forth by the Office of Admissions.
+For admitted students, our scholarships do not require an application.
 However, if you do not meet the established criterion established by the Admissions Office, there are no federal or state grants available to law students at AJMLS.
 Though the school only offers a limited number of scholarships, there are other organizations that offer scholarships to law students.
-For a list of some of these organizations, please contact the Office of Financial Aid.

-Do AJMLS scholarship/grant awards renew on an annual basis?
+Do AJMLS scholarship awards renew on an annual basis?

 Are non-Federal loan funds considered financial aid?

 Yes.
-The term financial aid includes all funds provided to a student for educational purposes – educational loans (federal and private), need-based grants, need or merit-based scholarships, and merit-based fellowships.
+The term financial aid includes all funds provided to a student for educational purposes – educational loans (federal and private), need or merit-based scholarships, and merit-based fellowships.

 Can I request to receive loan funds greater than the cost of attendance?

 Unfortunately, federal guidelines restrict students’ ability to receive more than the cost of attendance established by the Law School.
-However, AJMLS will review students’ requests for an increase to the budget for childcare expenses, vehicle repairs, medical and dental not covered by insurance, and a one-time only computer purchase.
+However, AJMLS will review students’ requests for an increase to the budget for childcare expenses, certain vehicle repairs, medical and dental not covered by insurance and certain mitigating circumstances.
 Please consult with the Office of Financial Aid before making such a request.

 Do I need to make an appointment to discuss my questions with the Financial Aid Office?

-No. The Financial Aid office takes walk-ins.
-Students can also schedule appointments.
+No. The Financial Aid office takes walk-ins on Mondays, Wednesdays, Fridays.
+Students may also schedule appointments.
 Please feel free to stop by during business hours or contact us at email@example.com.

 FAFSA and Federal Aid